 Step 2.
 Find a Tezos exchange

-There are plenty of exchanges on offer if you want to buy and sell Bitcoin.
+There are plenty of exchanges on offer if you want to buy and sell Tezos.
 Each has advantages and disadvantages, so it’s a good idea to do a bit of research.
-To get you started, here are two of our favourite Bitcoin exchanges:
+To get you started, here are two of our favourite Tezos exchanges:

 - Bitpanda: If you can’t find what you’re looking for at Binance, the next best place to buy Tezos is BitPanda.
 If you’re on mobile, you can download the Bitpanda app and buy XTZ on the go.

 Step 3.
 Withdraw your Tezos

 In the interests of securing your tokens, it’s a good idea to move your currency out of the exchange and into your wallet as soon as possible.
 To withdraw your XTZ to your wallet you need to generate an address then paste it in the relevant field of your exchange account.